sirmick/eshell/DESIGN.md

 ## Future Extensions

-1. **Source Preservation**: Implement source tracking to preserve exact whitespace from the original source code
+1. **Implement an executor to run the commands**:
+   - Support for executing commands in a controlled environment
+   - Variable expansion
+   - Exit code handling
 2. **Add support for more bash features**:
    - Functions
    - Subshells
    - Command substitution
    - Arithmetic expansion
-3. **Implement an executor to run the commands**:
-   - Support for executing commands in a controlled environment
-   - Variable expansion
-   - Exit code handling
-4. **Add support for bash builtins**:
+3. **Add support for bash builtins**:
    - cd, echo, export, etc.
-5. **Enhance error reporting and recovery**:
+4. **Enhance error reporting and recovery**:
    - Better error messages
    - Recovery from syntax errors